Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **key_scale**: The amount the keyboard is scaled as a single float.
 Default: 1.0
 * See soft_keyboard_settings.h for the default text configs and key images.

-Web Parameters
+Web Parameters : web
 -------------------------------
 If you have the web project included, you can create web sprites.
 * **web_url**: The full url of a site to load.

-PDF Parameters
+PDF Parameters : pdf
 -------------------------------
 If you have the pdf project included, you can create pdf sprites.
 * **pdf_src**: Relative or absolute path to the pdf.
 For example: pdf_src="%APP%/data/test/test.pdf" or pdf_src="c:/test.pdf"

-Video Parameters
+Video Parameters : video
 -------------------------------
 If you have the video project included, you can create video sprites.
 * **video_src**: Relative or absolute path to the video.
 For example: video_src="%APP%/data/test/test.mp4" or video_src="c:/test.mp4"
 * **stream_src**: A pipeline for a live stream source or the URI of a stream.
 Example: stream_src="rtsp://192.168.1.37:5015/Stream1"

-Media Players Parameters
+Media Players Parameters : media_player
 -------------------------------
 If you have the viewers project included, you can create media players.
 Media players are a simple way to view Images, PDFs, Videos, and Web sites.
 Media Players created this way automatically have an embedded interface (to flip through pages or control videos).
 Media types are deduced by file extension.
 MediaPlayer sprites need to be enabled or accept some user input for the interface to re-appear.
 * **media_player_src**: Relative or absolute path to the media.
 For example: